Etimo/etimo-kubernetes/docs/Resources.md

 }

 interface Database {
-  shared: boolean; // Shared cluster or not
   name: string; // The name of the database
   type: "pg"; // The type of database.
-Only supports postgres as of now }
+}
 ```